Measuring Learning Effectiveness

 “Over the years, I’ve started to care less and less about completions.
 You know, if they’re dropping off right away, I think that’s a very different problem.
 But if they’re getting 80%, through the content, and they’re not finishing the last few things, often, what I find is … they want to start applying it.”

 So, measure activity and completion, but don’t focus only on that.
-Like with any other evaluation of training, you want to connect to application or transfer of learning.
+Like with other examples of training evaluations, you want to understand the transfer of learning.
 What would you see if your training was making an impact?
 How would you know?
-How would you measure that in your training evaluations?
+How would you measure that in your training evaluation methods?

 As Christy H puts it,